There are two Jameson Distilleries in Ireland – one in Dublin and another in Midleton, Cork County.

 Luas Tram (Red Line) can also get you to the distillery.
 You must get down at Smithfield Stop.

 From March to October, the Jameson Distillery in Dublin opens at 10 am, and visitors are allowed inside till 6 pm every Sunday to Thursday.
-On Friday and Saturday, the last entry is allowed until 7 pm.
+On Friday and Saturday, the last entry is till 7 pm.

 From November to February, Jameson Distillery opens at 10 am, and visitors are allowed till 5.30 pm every Sunday to Thursday.
-On Friday and Saturday, the distillery allows entries till 6.30 pm.
+On Friday and Saturday, the distillery allows visitors till 6.30 pm.

 Jameson Bow St. Experience tour